100mslive/100ms-docs/common/faq.md

 SOC2 type II compliant: report sharable with a mutual NDA signed
 HIPAA: we can sign a BAA if you require

-### Is it ok to potentially create 1000s of rooms over time?
+### Is it ok to potentially create 1000 s of rooms over time?

 Yes, you can create as many rooms as necessary.
 It's also handy to [disable a room](/server-side/v2/Rooms/disable-or-enable) after you're done using it.